eXPeRi91/EazyWebQuiz/README.md

 ## License

-- This project is licensed under the MIT License - see the [LICENSE](https://github.com/eXPeRi91/EazyWebQuiz/blob/master/LICENSE) file for details.
+- This project is licensed under the terms of the GNU Affero General Public License (AGPL), version 3.0 - see the [LICENSE](https://github.com/eXPeRi91/EazyWebQuiz/blob/master/LICENSE) file for details.

 ## Usage